TheAEkpo/agnesekpo.com/_pages/blog.md

 layout: collection
 permalink: /blog/
 collection: posts
-entries_layout: wide
+entries_layout: grid
 classes: wide
 excerpt: "Welcome to my world.
-This blog is a space for ideas, interest, and honest reflections from my journey through data science and life."
+This blog is a space for ideas, interests, and honest reflections from my journey through data science and life."
 ---